jklsnt/taproot3/src/history/history11/KBxResearchProjectPlanningPtTwo.md

 We hope our golfer knows enough
 To get us on the ball.
 (CITE find)

-With this immense pressure on the Eisenhower administration
+With this immense pressure on the Eisenhower administration, The Eisenhower administration, with its alarmingly unalarmed supposed "smiling incompetent" of spearhead